Harvey Specter’s style is legendary.

 Fortunately, this shouldn’t be such a hard task as it is the standard for most suits.

-All of his suits feature strong, structured shoulders that again build up his frame.
-This is achieved by loading up the shoulder area with padding.
+All of his suits feature strong, structured shoulders, that again build up his frame.
+This is achieved by loading up the shoulder area with padding, and is very typical of English style suiting.

 Most of Harvey’s trousers feature tab side adjusters.